kencodest/Fun_Projects/Passenger_Counter/README.md

-I once had a friend whose job was to count cars that pass by the road.
-I coded this simple app that keeps enables them to count cars at the tap of a button.
+A friend had a task of counting cars that passed by the road.
+I coded this simple app that allows them to count cars at the tap of a button.
 It is built in HTML, CSS and JavaScript.
 It can be customised to a counter of your choice.

-I also came across this idea on Scrimba.
-CHeck them out!
+I came across this idea at Scrimba.
+Check them out!

 ## Supporting Scrimba